naveenlalam/naveenlalam.github.io/README.md

 ## Interests - Travel is my passion, I visited six countries in Asia Pacific region.Europe is next in travel list.

-## Experience - Worked as a Software Engineer in Franklin Templeton Investments an Investment Management Company.</br>I have skills in J2EE technolgies, Azure Cloud and Web Technologies.</br>Expertise in porting in-primise applications to Cloud.</br>Expertise in designing the Disaster Recovery process for Application.</br>Experience in handling high priority issues and troubleshooting performance related issues in applications
+## Experience - Worked as a Software Engineer in Franklin Templeton Investments an Investment Management Company.I have skills in J2EE technolgies, Azure Cloud and Web Technologies.

 ## meme